 CNDLS is here to support faculty interested in issues of diversity and inclusion in the classroom.
 Those interested in reading more on the subject have access to a variety of resources, several of which are highlighted below.
 If you have specific questions about either designing or teaching a course, we encourage you to reach out to us for recommendations or to set up a consultation.

-Our Teaching Commons is a compilation of resources and case studies designed to help faculty revitalize their courses and gain insights into practical issues in pedagogy at Georgetown, with pages on many different topics.
-Click the below titles to learn more.
+We've put together a variety of resources and case studies designed to help faculty revitalize their courses and gain insights into practical issues in pedagogy at Georgetown.

 What is Inclusive Pedagogy?
 Learn more about the research behind inclusive pedagogy and discover tips and strategies to use in the classroom.